-How to Fit Kids shoes at Home
+How to Measure Kids Feet at Home – A Professional Guide

 In children’s shoe fitting stores, experience is extremely valuable and our qualified children’s shoe fitters are required to complete at least 50 cross-checked shoe fittings before we consider them qualified.
 This experience is practically very difficult to replicate at home since many children may only have between three and six pairs of shoes in an entire year.
 Please contact us and ask for more detailed tips and advice if you need us.

 How To Check The Fit Of Your Childrens Shoes at Home

 When children’s shoe fitting experts are not available the best advice we can give is to try to check the length of the existing shoes.
 Here’s how to do this: